You have to learn to think for yourself.

 But that’s not possible if you don’t first learn how to feel for yourself, if you always consult with others to find out how you are “supposed to” feel.

-My advice is: Feel what you feel first.
+Feel what you feel first.
 Then draw your own conclusions.
 Then find out what other people think.
-It doesn’t work well if you start with what other people think, then work backwards to decide what you feel.
+It doesn’t work well if you start with what other people think, then work backwards to decide how you feel.

 You can’t control what you feel.
 But you can learn to control how you respond.

 External forces can be overwhelming.
 Often you find yourself feeling things you’d rather not feel just because of the world you live in.
 There’s no avoiding that.

 But in any circumstance you can make the choice to pay attention to how you breathe.
 And that makes a real difference.
 Because you are capable of consciously influencing how you breathe.
 And how you breathe has everything to do with how you feel.